aistabci/abci-docs/en/docs/appendix/external-networks.md

 # Appendix: Communication with External Networks

-Communications between ABCI compute resource and external services/servers are restricted.
+Communications between ABCI and external services/servers are restricted.
 The permitted communications are:

 | Source | Destination | Port | Service Name |
 |:--|:--|:--|:--|